top of page

 A reflection on artistic practice, attention, and more-than-human responsibility.

-This approach is not neutral.
-It challenges the artist to consider presence, permission, and reciprocity.
-Inspired by feminist and posthumanist theory, I’ve come to think of landscape not as a scene, but as a living, entangled field of relations.
+This approach challenges the artist to consider presence, permission, and reciprocity.
+Inspired by ecofeminist and posthumanist theory, I’ve come to think of landscape not as a scene, but as a living, entangled field of relations.
 This shift has redefined how I create, and what it means to “work” with a place.

 From Extraction to Reciprocity

 In earlier phases of my practice, I often collected pigments and natural materials from various locations.
-While I took care to use them respectfully, I hadn’t yet fully asked:
+While I approached foraging carefully and I used the materials respectfully, I hadn’t yet fully asked:

-What does this place need from me, beyond my attention or aesthetic interest?
+1. What does this place need from me?

-Who else is being affected by my presence, even if I tread lightly?
+2. Who/what else is being affected by my presence?

-It was through more sustained, site-responsive work, especially along the Thames Estuary, that I began to develop a practice of care-based engagement.
+It was through site-responsive work, especially along the Thames Estuary, that I began to develop a practice of care-based engagement.

-At the Thames, I started by simply walking the shifting edge between land and water.
-I collected not just materials—clay, silt, salt, chalk—but also rhythms: the tide’s breathing, the silence between waves, the residue of human presence.
-The Thames has been my collaborator.
+At the Thames, I started by simply walking along the intertidal zone, that area between land and water.
+I collected not just materials—clay, silt, salt, chalk—but also rhythms: the tide’s breathing, the silence between waves, the seabirds' songs louder at dawn and dusk.
+The Thames has been my collaborator, and, above all, my teacher.

 Care as Situated and Relational